porsche-design-system/porsche-design-system/README.md

 - `./docker.sh run-test-smoke` (smoke tests for the entire application)
 - `./docker.sh run-test-smoke --components-js` (smoke tests for the native web components)

-#### What to do when VRT tests are failing

-1. Switch to your results directory in `/packages/{DESIRED_PACKAGE_NAME}/tests/vrt/results`.
-Here you can find the belonging `diff` and `regression` images.
-1. Check if you would like to accept the changes

-- **If yes**: Replace the reference shot in the `/vrt/fixtures` folder with the belonging one in the `/vrt/results` folder and delete the images in the `/vrt/results` directory afterwards manually.
-- **If no**: Recheck your code and run the tests again, when you think you fixed it.

 ---